Brie Larson, Captain Marvel, is canceled after discovering controversial film by the actress

 Brie fans defended the actress, noting that she signed on to star in the film in 2013, when she was having trouble finding roles in Hollywood.
 Other than that, some fans said that the actress has already apologized for the choice, and that she avoids the subject precisely so that this terrible film does not resurface.

+Is at captain marvel 2 the superheroine will wear TWO totally different uniforms.
+The first could already be seen in the post-credits scene of the series.
+Ms. Marvel, which brought Carol switching places with Kamala Khan.
+Remember:

+The second uniform had its first details revealed from the screening of the film’s trailer at D23, a Disney event that took place last month.
+O Can We Get Some Toast described in Planet Aladnna the heroine will get a new costume like Genis-Vell, which will not have the shiny part but the design is the same:

-What did you think? keep following the Marvel’s legacy so you don’t miss any news and check out our YouTube channel:
+What did you think? keep following the Marvel’s legacy so you don’t miss any news!

 the marvels is the official title of what we call captain marvel 2, still without official translation in Brazil and continuation of one of the billionaire films of Marvel Studios, was finally confirmed after months of silence.
 What is known so far is that the film will have the screenplay written by Megan McDonnell (WandaVision) and will take place in the present day, after the events of Avengers: Endgame!